-If your periods are so heavy that they disrupt your normal daily activities, you may have excessive menstrual bleeding.
-The medical term for periods that are very heavy, prolonged, or both is menorrhagia.
-Symptoms of menorrhagia may also include cramping, pelvic pain and, in severe cases, anemia.
+If your menstrual periods are so heavy that they affect your normal activities, you may have excessive menstrual bleeding.
+The medical term for periods that are very heavy, last longer than normal or both is menorrhagia.
+Symptoms may also include cramping, pelvic pain and anemia.

-Excessive menstrual bleeding is a common condition that occurs for many of reasons.
-Two of the most common causes are: a hormonal imbalance and uterine growths.
+Excessive menstrual bleeding is a common condition that occurs for many reasons.
+Two of the most common causes are a hormone imbalance and uterine growths.

 Your menstrual cycle is controlled by hormones, including estrogen and progesterone.
 When these hormones are out of balance, they can cause heavy periods or bleeding between periods.
 Causes of hormonal imbalances may include:

-- Hormonal changes in teens and in women nearing menopause
+- Hormone changes in teens and in women nearing menopause

 - Thyroid disease